devsecops-workshop/workshop-guide/content/1-intro/_index.md

 +++
-title = "Introduction to the DevSecOps Workshop" weight = 1
+title = "The DevSecOps Workshop" weight = 1
 +++